CSS only image gallery

 }

-property will allow clicks to go through, which will make the user lose focus over the image and focus the backdrop.
-In consequence, the gallery will close the opened image.
+}The pointer-events: none property will allow clicks to go through, which will make the user lose focus on the image and focus the backdrop.
+As a result, the gallery will close the opened image.

-A nice touch would be to inform the user about the controls allowing to cycle through the images.
-It would of course need to be displayed only if an image is focused and not on a mobile device.
+A nice touch would be to inform the user about the controls that allow them to cycle through the images.
+It would, of course, need to be displayed only if an image is focused and not on a mobile device.

 <div class="image-gallery__keyboard-indicator">